CompetitionEntrantSiemens/Submission/README.md

-# Submission
+# VisTA
+Visualization by Topic Allocation.
 Using topic probability dissimilarity to discover a latent feature space for understanding twitter user stances and their community structure

 To run the visualization portion of the code, open the Recent_LDA folder.
 'TopicMDS.ipynb' enables you to visualize the user structure for the target topics of "Atheism", "Legalization of Abortion","Climate Change is a Real Concern", "Hillary Clinton", and "Feminist Movement" by changing the value of target based upon the list of targets, called targets.